eclipse-archived/ceylon-lang.org/documentation/tour/inheritance.md

 conversions.
 This is by design!
 In this case, "less powerful" means "safer, more disciplined".
 The power of implicit type conversions comes partly from their ability to work around some of the designed-in limitations of the type system.
 But these limitations have a purpose!
-I'm especially thinking of the prohibitions against:
+In particular, the prohibitions against:

 * inheriting the same generic type twice, with different type arguments (in most languages), and
 * overloading (in Ceylon).